The quantum switch is uniquely defined by its action on unitary operations: Uniqueness of single input supermaps

 In this case, by introducing $C = (F_{\ical \ocal})^\dag C' (F_{\ical \ocal})$, the l.h.s. can be written as

 whereas the r.h.s. can be written as

-Since $U^t$ is also a unitary operator and spans the whole linear span of $\mathrm{span}\{ J_U \}$, the uniqueness of $C'$ is equivalent to the uniqueness of the identity supermap $C$. \end{proof}
+Since $U^t$ is also a unitary operator and spans the whole linear span of $\mathrm{span}\{ J_U \}$, the uniqueness of $C'$ is equivalent to the uniqueness of the identity supermap $C$. \end{proof} After finishing a first version of this manuscript, we became aware of Ref.~\cite{chiribella20}, which presents an independent and considerably different proof that the unitary transposition is uniquely defined by the action of on unitary CPTP maps.

-\begin{rem} In general, for a given action of a supermap on unitary operations, an extension of the domain of the supermap is not necessarily unique under the three assumptions: the action on unitary operation; the linearity; and the positivity.
+\begin{rem} In general, for a given action of a supermap on unitary CPTP maps, an extension of the domain of the supermap is not necessarily unique under the linearity and the completely CP preserving.
 Thus, it is natural to consider what extra condition may lead to the uniqueness.
 The results of Corollary~\ref{coll:single_unique} shows the Choi operator of the supermap $\tmap{U} \mapsto \tmap{B} \circ \tmap{U} \circ \tmap{A}$ is a rank-1 operator.
-One could wonder that, if there exists a rank-1 positive semidefinite operator extension, then there is a unique extension.
-Unfortunately, this hypothesis is not enough for the uniqueness of the extension as we will now show.
+One could imagine that, when there exists a rank-1 positive semidefinite extension, that operator is the only possible extension.
+Unfortunately, this hypothesis is not enough for the uniqueness of the extension, as we will now show.